jordanqi/voyager_edge_llms/Edge_llm/submission_documents/README.md

 - 4_wrapped_opencompass_model: The (wrapped) model definition file (.py) and its configuration file which are required by opencompass for evaluating your local model.

 - 5_evaluation_result: .csv files for evaluation of compressed models.

+P.S.
+All models (checkpoints, weights..) named llama3 were actually llama3.1 instruct required by the competition.